CyberDeathSicko/CyberGuard_Sentinel/SECURITY.md

 4. **Resolution:** If the vulnerability is accepted, we will work on a resolution.
 Once resolved, a new release will be made.

-5. **Version Update:** After fixing the vulnerability, we recommend users to update to the latest supported version.
+5. **Version Update:** After fixing the vulnerability, we recommend users update to the latest supported version.

 Thank you for contributing to the security of our project.

+**Note:** The current version is Beta.